ilijak11/ICS_Assignment1_Model-Quantization/README.md

 ## ICS_Assignment1_Model-Quantization

-This repository contains the notebook and the execution reuslta on Google Collab T4 instance.
+This repository contains the notebook and the execution reuslts on Google Collab T4 instance.

 ## Repository structure